NHL fines Rangers $250K for criticizing player safety call - WTMJ

 AP Hockey Writer

-The New York Rangers in less than 72 hours lost their best player to injury, fired their president and general manager, and will likely see another player suspended.
-They are also out a quarter-million dollars in the latest chaotic chapter for the storied franchise.
+The New York Rangers in less than 72 hours lost their best player to injury, fired their president and general manager, and had another player suspended.
+They are also out a quarter-million dollars in the aftermath of the storied franchise’s latest chaotic chapter.

 “While we don’t expect our clubs to agree with every decision rendered by the department of player safety, the extent to which the Rangers expressed their disagreement was unacceptable,” Bettman said.
 “It is terribly unfair to question George Parros’ professionalism and dedication to his role and the department of player safety.”